Frequently Asked Questions

 Twice a year.
 Our beginners classes start in February and June.
 With this twice annual start, we are able to concentrate on the new students, insuring that they learn the various techniques correctly.

 Q5.
-Where are your training sites located?
+Where are you located?

-Manoa - Noelani Elementary School
+Manoa - Manoa Japanese Language School (MJLS)

-[Dojos for more information on locations]
+[Dojo for more information on location]

 Q6.
 Are the classes divided by age, gender, or rank?